manhal-mhd/netops1/README.md

 ```bash
 sysrc named_enable=YES
 ```
+This command configures the system to start the BIND service at boot.

 #### Navigate to Configuration Directory
 ```bash
 cd /usr/local/etc/namedb
 ```
+This command changes the directory to the BIND configuration directory.

 #### Edit named.conf
 ```bash
 vi named.conf
 ```
+Use the `vi` editor to open the BIND configuration file `named.conf`.

 Add/modify these sections:
 ```